moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - GeForce Now
 - Amazon Luna

-To stop the NSLGameScanner.service, open up NSL and hit "Stop NSLGameScanner" it will then ask you if you want to restart it, click no, and that's it.
+To stop the NSLGameScanner.service, open up NSL and hit "🔍" it will then ask you if you want to restart it, click no, and that's it.